r2shaji/YOLO_Unet/README.md

 A framework for training and testing YOLO with added reconstruction and classification head.

+ For testing

 ## Usage
 ### Training
 ```
 python main.py --mode train --config "path/to/config.json"
 ```
+#### For reconstruction head training

+Inputs the sharp and blur image folders to train the reconstruction model.
+Also takes in the YOLO model to extract the layer embeddings.
+Outputs the trained model, training and validation plots.

+#### For classification head training

+Inputs the sharp image and label folders to train the classification model.
+Also takes in the YOLO model to extract the layer embeddings.
+Outputs the trained model, training and validation plots.

 ### Testing
 ```
 python main.py --mode test --config "path/to/config.json"
 ```
+Inputs the blur image folder.

+#### For reconstruction head testing

+Outputs the reconstructed images.

+#### For classification head testing

+Outputs the confusion matrix chart and prints the score.

 ### Configuration File